 With approval and Notice to Proceed, you can begin the work.

-As project purchases are made, save all the receipts and submit them once construction is completed.
+As project purchases are made, save all the plant, mulch, compost, and irrigation component receipts and submit them once construction is completed.

-After construction, a post construction inspection may be scheduled.
-Upon successful completion of the rebate terms, the rebate will be issued as a credit on the customer’s water bill from their water service provider.
-It may take as long as 3 months for the credit to appear.
+Upon successful completion of the rebate terms, the rebate will be issued as either a credit on the customer’s water bill or a check from your water service provider.
+It may take as long as 3 months for the credit or the check to be issued.

 How long does it take?

 It typically takes around 1-2 weeks for Zone 7 to review the application.
-Once a notice to proceed is issued, you have 240 days to complete the project.
-After completion, it may take as long as 3 months for the credit to appear.
+Once a Notice to Proceed is issued, you have 120 days to complete the project.
+After completion, it may take as long as 3 months for the credit or check to be issued.